 - Good write performance thanks to LSM-like storage.

-- Flexible consistency settings for different scenarios.
+- Flexible consistency settings for different operation criticality.

 Related chapters